-When I moved to San Francisco in 1997, the Fog City was a very nice, very livable town.
+Lisbon Portugal is a very nice, very livable town.
+When I moved to San Francisco in 1997, the Fog City was also a very nice, very livable town.
 Yet, as the Internet grew in prominence, so did the demand for Bay Area real estate.
-The tech-fueled, skyscraper-spree that soon followed turned The City's skyline into a seismogram virtually overnight, and made this once-affordable small town a playground for the 1%.
+The tech-fueled, skyscraper-spree that soon followed, turned The City's skyline into a seismogram virtually overnight.
+It made this once-affordable small town a playground for the 1%.
 For everyone else, there's still Lisbon, Portugal.

 Quick, name three things about San Francisco.
 Did you say crazy hills, cable cars, and earthquakes?
 Yes, yes, and yes, Lisbon has all of that.
 But that's not the freaky part—lots of other cities have hills, cable cars, and earthquakes.

-Still not convinced that Lisbon and San Francisco are the same city?
+Still not convinced that San Francisco and Lisbon are the same city?

-Alright, Mr. Skeptic, then explain this: explain how Lisbon, an ancient city on the other side of the world, has its own Golden Gate Bridge.
+Alright, Mr. Skeptic, then explain this fact to me.
+Explain how Lisbon, an ancient city on the other side of the world, has its own Golden Gate Bridge.
 I mean, WTF, right?!?
 How are there two Golden Gate Bridges in the world?

-The 25th of April Bridge looks so much like the Golden Gate Bridge, that tourists (including me) immediately assume it was constructed by Joseph Strauss, the brilliant engineer who built the original in San Francisco.
+The 25th of April Bridge looks a lot like the Golden Gate Bridge.
+So much so, that tourists (including me) immediately assume it was constructed by Joseph Strauss, the brilliant engineer who built the original Golden Gate in San Francisco.

 Sadly, Lisbon's International Orange-painted, visually identical suspension bridge was

 ripped-off “designed” and built by the Gilded Age's poster boy for income inequality, J.P.
-Morgan and his American Bridge Company (the guys who erected San Francisco's far uglier Bay Bridge over to the East Bay).
+Morgan.
+He and his American Bridge Company erected San Francisco's far uglier Bay Bridge over to the East Bay.

-Sure, Lisbon has soulless corporate skyscrapers, too, but those are rightly relegated to the modern area to the North because, if tourists had wanted to see a bunch of lame office buildings, they could've just stayed home.
+Sure, Lisbon has soulless corporate skyscrapers, too, but those are rightly relegated to the modern area to the North.
+That's mostly because, if tourists had wanted to see a bunch of lame office buildings, they could've just stayed home.

 Lisbon wasn't always this attractive (it's had some work done).

-On November 1, 1755, the capital city of Lisbon, Portugal had an unexpected, and unwelcome, opportunity to rethink every one of its past urban planning decisions.
+On November 1, 1755, Portugal's capital city had an unexpected—and unwelcome—opportunity to rethink every one of its past urban planning decisions.

 Only Alfama survived the 1755 earthquake unscathed.

-Thankfully, the Alfama area still doesn't look all that modern—Lisbon's Office of Preserving Super Old-Looking Stuff has done an admirable job retaining the stone and granite bones of these crumbling Medieval buildings while bringing the interiors up to code with trendy steel and glass designs, as well as electric lights and—thank the gods—functioning indoor plumbing.
+Thankfully, the Alfama area still doesn't look all that modern.
+Lisbon's Office of Preserving Super Old-Looking Stuff has done an admirable job retaining the stone and granite bones of these crumbling Medieval buildings.
+At the same time, they've brought the interiors up to code with trendy steel and glass designs, as well as electric lights and—thank the gods—functioning indoor plumbing.